adioshun/gitBook_KalmanFilter/article/exkalman-tracking.md

 ## 1. A minimal implementation of the Kalman Filter in python for the simplest 1D motion model

-simplest Kalman filter for estimating the motion in 1D.
+목적 : simplest Kalman filter for estimating the motion in 1D.

 입력  The input are
 - the noisy 1D position measurements and